paul-nechifor/lemon-cake/readme.md

   - full-featured means it contains code, tests, benchmarks, compilation messages, warning &c.

 - EVERYTHING is versioned. `if` isn't a hardcoded builtin.
-It's whats defined in `lc.lang.if`.
+It's what's defined in `lc.lang.if`.

-- nested requirements. packages can contain nested versioned packages.
+- Nested requirements.
+Packages can contain nested versioned packages.

 - should have good defaults for repository (i.e. where src, tests and the rest are supposed to be).